 This post shares our personal experience with bilateral dog cataract surgery, including Oli’s after care, recovery, issues, and things we found helpful along the way.
-Our beautiful old boy is now passing the milestone of six months post cataract surgery.
-With any further visual improvements from here likely to be slow and minimal at best.
+Our beautiful boy is now passing the milestone of six months post cataract surgery.
+Any further visual improvements from here likely to be slow and minimal at best.
 Here’s a summary of our cataract surgery experience for those of you who have taken Oli into your hearts over the past few years of our blogging or those who may be facing similar uncertainties with their own beloved pets.

-This our personal experience with dog cataract surgery and post cataract surgery care and recovery.
+This our personal experience with dog cataract surgery, and post cataract surgery care and recovery.
 It is not medical advice in any form.
 I can’t stress enough how important it is to have trusted vets and work with them on what’s right for you and your pet.
 Oli’s medical professionals helped us understand whether surgery would be suitable for his case, probable outcomes, risks and implications, and have guided us all along the path to, through, and post recovery.

 Life with an Ageing Dog

 The unexpected development has been his declining eyesight.
 As we’ve shared on Facebook and our other social networks, Oli started suffering from age-related vision loss.
-His lower situational awareness made his mobility and stability extra difficult, and so too his confidence.
+His lower situational awareness made his mobility and stability extra difficult, and this has affected his confidence.
 He may be slower and less certain of his environment these days, but Oli is still a very happy dog and living a great life.
 We’ll do what we can to keep him that way and help him enjoy his golden years to the max.
 That path brought us to senior dog cataract surgery and the recovery detailed in this post.